-- High-risk areas such as in Florida and Texas are prone to severe weather-related windstorms, which can increase the costs of the insurance.
+- High-risk areas such as Florida, Louisiana and Texas are prone to severe weather-related windstorms, which can increase the costs of the insurance.

 - Insurers may restrict homeowners from purchasing windstorm insurance 24 to 48 hours before a major hurricane or other severe weather event occurs.

 - The cost of windstorm insurance depends on several factors like your home's age, rebuilding cost and location.

 Hurricanes, tornadoes and severe storms all produce windstorms responsible for varying degrees of damage across the nation.
 Depending on what region of the country you live in, windstorms may be a covered peril on your insurance policy with additional stipulations.
 Homeowners in states prone to frequent wind damage may find that wind is excluded from their home insurance and that they need to purchase standalone windstorm insurance to acquire coverage.
 Bankrate's insurance editorial team has gathered information to help you understand your wind-risk level and how wind coverage on a standard home insurance policy works.

 What is windstorm insurance?

 Windstorm insurance, also known as wind and hail insurance, pays for damage to your home caused by high winds, which frequently damage roofs, siding, soffits and gutters.
 Many homeowners insurance companies and policies cover wind damage automatically.

 However, you may need a separate policy for certain windstorm events if you live in a high-risk area.
 Homeowners in coastal states and areas prone to hurricanes, as well as homeowners in areas prone to tornadoes and strong thunderstorms, may want to consider confirming how wind damage is covered on their homeowners insurance policies.